thunderbug1/LibreChatAzureDeployment/README.md

 6. **Apply Terraform Configuration:** In the Terminal inside of VS-Code, run the command `terraform apply`.

+7. **Open LibreChat:** After finishing, terraform shows the outputs in the terminal.
+Open the Url of "libre_chat_url" (it might take some minutes until everything has booted)
 ## Teardown

 To tear down your Azure resources, run the command `terraform destroy` in the Terminal inside of VS-Code.